Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Covering Radius of Discrete Sets with a Lattice Action

 \section{Covering Radius of Discrete Sets with a Lattice Action}

-In this section, we define the covering radius of a discrete set carrying the action of a lattice and study it in cases that are relevant to Brill-Noether theory on graphs.
+In this section, we set up the geometric framework for the covering radius conjecture.
+In particular, we define the notion of covering radius of a discrete set carrying the action of a lattice and study it in cases that are relevant to Brill-Noether theory on graphs.

 For a real number $d$, let $H_{d}=\{ (x_1,\dots,x_n) \in \mathbb{R}^n|~\sum_i x_i=d\}$.
 Let $C$ be a convex body (a compact, convex set) in $H_0$ containing the origin (referred to as the centre of $C$).
 The convex body $C$ induces a distance $d_C: H_0 \times H_0 \rightarrow \mathbb{R}_{\geq 0}$ (see \cite[Chapter 4, Page 103]{Cas71}) defined as: